8ma10s/CS111_Lab2/README.txt

-profile.gperf: Profile information containing where cycles are used for spin-lock README.txt: Information on included files and answers to questions lab2b.gp: gnuplot file to generate graphs
+profile.gperf: Profile information containing where cycles are used for spin-lock README.txt: Information on included files and answers to questions lab2b.gp: gnuplot file to generate graphs libprofiler.so: libprofiler for gprof libprofiler.so.0.4.8: libprofiler executable
+pprof: software to create profile

 Questions